Our team

 Vincent Croset (PI)

 I grew up in Switzerland and studied biology and genomics at the University of Lausanne.
 During my PhD, I worked in the group of Richard Benton where I resolved the evolutionary history of a novel family of invertebrate chemosensory receptors, and addressed their function in amino-acid sensing.
-After graduating in 2013, I spent 7 years as a postdoc in the lab of Scott Waddell in the Centre for Neuronal Circuits and Behaviour at the University of Oxford.
+After graduating in 2013, I spent 7 years as a postdoc in the lab of Scott Waddell at the Centre for Neuronal Circuits and Behaviour at the University of Oxford.
 There, I pioneered single-cell sequencing in the Drosophila nervous system and used these methods to address transcriptional correlates of water deprivation, discovering a novel drinking gating mechanism involving glial signaling.
 I moved to Durham University to set up the lab in 2020.

 ORCID / Durham University webpage